Comparing Yamato (OTCMKTS:YATRY) and Mullen Group (OTCMKTS:MLLGF)

 |N/A

-Mullen Group has a consensus price target of $17.07, suggesting a potential upside of 63.83%.
-Given Mullen Group’s higher possible upside, analysts clearly believe Mullen Group is more favorable than Yamato.
+Mullen Group currently has a consensus target price of $17.07, suggesting a potential upside of 63.83%.
+Given Mullen Group’s higher probable upside, equities analysts clearly believe Mullen Group is more favorable than Yamato.

 Summary